Skip to content

 • Conversion rates

-• CTR (Click-throught rate)
+• CTR (Click-through rate)

-In order to analyse your SEO content value, in addition to data about backlinks and keywords positions or impressions, you can include another section with detailed information of whether you have implemented or not specific SEO practices on each page.
+In order to analyse your SEO content value, in addition to data about backlinks and keywords positions or impressions, you can include another section with detailed information on whether you have implemented or not specific SEO practices on each page.

 Social media posts are also relevant.